onchris/StockMarketPrediction/README.md

 This gate determines what details to be discarded from the block using a sigmoid function.
 It looks at the previous state and the content input and outputs a number between 0 (omit) and 1 (keep) for each number in the cell state.

 ## Output Gate
-The input and the momory of the block is used to decide the output.
+The input and the memory of the block is used to decide the output.
 A sigmoid function decides which values to let through using 0 (omit) and 1 (keep).
 A tanh function provides weightage to the values which are passed deciding their level of importance ranging from -1 to 1 and multiplied with the output of Sigmoid.

 <br>